mental health america wabash valley regionOur Mission: Achieving better mental health in the Wabash Valley Region of North Central Indiana.

 Affiliates strive to influence public policy at the local, state, and national level to ensure fair and effective treatment to the millions of Americans experiencing mental health challenges.

-Mental Health America - Wabash Valley Region Inc. was founded in 1950 and is our community's largest and oldest not-for-profit organization dedicated to eradicating the stigma of mental illness and advocating for the rights of those facing mental health challenges.
+Mental Health America - Wabash Valley Region Inc. (MHA - WVR) was founded in 1950 and is our community's largest and oldest not-for-profit organization dedicated to eradicating the stigma of mental illness and advocating for the rights of those facing mental health challenges.

 During the 1940s, community leaders and individuals with family members experiencing mental illness began meeting and discussing community mental health needs.

 In January, 1950, Circuit Court Judge W. Lynn Parkinson, County Welfare Department Director Juliet Snyder, and Chamber of Commerce President W. G. Neibert, Jr. officially requested that a Tippecanoe County Mental Hygiene Society be formed.
 In February of that year the Tippecanoe County Mental Hygiene Society, today known as the Mental Health America of Tippecanoe County, was formed as an affiliate of the national and state Mental Hygiene Societies.
 Rabbi Einhorn served as our first President.

 Since 1950, our organization has continued to expand to meet the mental health needs of our community.
 A few highlights include:

 - 1953 - MHA's "Christmas Gift Lift" program began, serving adults with serious mental illness.
 This program continues today and is now known as our "Holiday Gift Lift."

 - 1956 - The MHA became a "Partner Agency of the United Fund" in Tippecanoe County.
 Today, United Way of Greater Lafayette continues to support the MHA services.